TZstatsADS/Spring2021-Project4-group4/doc/README.md

 ### Doc folder

-Our final report is named main.rmd.
+Our final report is named main.pdf.
 Thanks for reading!